futel/dialplan-functions/doc/ssl.md

 Certificates must be renewed before they expire.

-This should have been set up by the certificate creation method using systemd, but hasn't been tested.
-Notice the renewal warning email, check, and be prepared to manually renew at the end of the certificate's life.
+This should have been set up by the certificate creation method using systemd, but hasn't been tested, so be prepared to manually renew at the end of the certificate's life.
 This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop, and we need to reimport to aws after renewal?

 sudo certbot renew --cert-name phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini